What is E-Learning? Definition, forms, and benefits of digital learning

 E-Learning

-You are sitting on the train, watching a short learning video on your phone and clicking on "Start Quiz" at the end.
-In this moment, you are already deep into e-learning.
-Digital education has long been part of our everyday lives - in companies, academies, and even in private learning.
+You’re sitting on the train, watching a short learning video on your phone and tapping “Start quiz” at the end.
+In that moment, you’re already right in the middle of e-learning.
+Digital training has long been part of our everyday lives – in companies, academies and even in private learning.
 But what exactly is behind it?
 And why is e-learning so much more than just a modern trend?

-In this article, you will learn what e-learning really means, what formats exist, and why digital learning is a benefit for both companies and learners alike.
+In this article, you’ll learn what e-learning really means, which formats there are, and why digital learning is a win for companies and learners alike.

 What does e-learning actually mean?

-The term e-learning stands for electronic learning, which means learning with digital media.
-This can be many things: a complete online course, a webinar, a learning app, or a short video on YouTube.
-At its core, it’s about knowledge being conveyed digitally - independent of time, location, or fixed schedules.
+The term E-Learning stands for Electronic Learning, i.e. learning with digital media.
+It can mean many things: a complete online course, a webinar, a learning app or a short video on YouTube.
+At its core, it’s about knowledge being conveyed digitally – regardless of time, place or fixed dates.

-This means: You decide for yourself when and where you learn.
-In the morning with coffee, on the train, or between two appointments in the office.
-Content is available at any time, repeatable, and can be structured in a way that it perfectly fits into your daily life.
+That means: You decide for yourself when and where you learn.
+In the morning over coffee, on the train or between meetings in the office.
+Content is available at any time, can be repeated, and can be designed so that it fits perfectly into your everyday life.

-Therefore, e-learning is not a fixed format, but a flexible concept that makes learning easier, more individual, and more accessible.
+E-learning is therefore not a fixed format, but a flexible concept that makes learning easier, more individual and more accessible.

-💡 E-learning refers to all forms of learning that use digital media and technologies to provide learning content independently of location and time, enabling individual learning.
+💡 E-learning refers to all forms of learning that use digital media and technologies to provide learning content independent of location and time and to enable individualized learning.

 The most important forms of e-learning

-E-learning has many faces: from structured online courses to short learning bites in between - everything is possible.
+E-learning has many faces: From structured online courses to short learning nuggets for in between – anything is possible.

-💡 How a learning platform is specifically used in training, onboarding, or compliance, and what organizational conditions are crucial for this, we show in detail in our guide "Learning Platform in Use".
+💡 How a learning platform is used in concrete terms for training, onboarding or compliance, and which organizational framework conditions are crucial for this, we show in detail in our guide “Learning platform in use”.

 The most important formats:

-Online courses are the classics of digital learning.
-They usually consist of chapters or modules with videos, texts, PDFs, and small tests.
+Online courses are the classic form of digital learning.
+They usually consist of chapters or modules with videos, texts, PDFs and small tests.

-Participants work on the content at their own pace and can jump back or repeat topics at any time.
-This makes online courses ideal for internal training, product training, or continuing education that needs to be regularly updated.
+Participants work through the content at their own pace and can jump back or repeat topics at any time.
+This makes online courses ideal for internal training, product training or further education that needs to be updated regularly.

-Blended learning combines the best of two worlds: online phases and personal meetings.
+Blended learning combines the best of both worlds: online phases and face-to-face meetings.

-In practice, this means, for example: You prepare digitally for a topic and later deepen it in a face-to-face phase - that is, in a joint workshop, seminar, or team meeting.
-This combination is particularly effective because knowledge is conveyed digitally but solidified in direct interaction with people.
+In practice, this means, for example: You prepare for a topic digitally and later deepen it in a face-to-face phase – i.e. in a joint workshop, seminar or team meeting.
+This combination is particularly effective because knowledge is conveyed digitally but reinforced in direct interaction with people.

-Here, learning takes place in real-time.
-Trainers or coaches explain topics live, answer questions, and address the participants individually.
+Here, learning takes place in real time.
+Trainers or coaches explain topics live, answer questions and respond individually to participants.

-The big advantage: Even those who are not on-site can participate actively - ideal for teams in different locations or for spontaneous training sessions where exchange is important.
+The big advantage: Even those who are not on site can actively participate – ideal for teams at different locations or for spontaneous training sessions where exchange is needed.

 4. Microlearning

-Microlearning stands for learning in small, easily digestible units - for example, a short video or a learning card with a single message.
+Microlearning stands for learning in small, easy-to-digest units – for example, a short video or a learning card with a single message.

 This method is perfect for anyone who has little time or wants to refresh knowledge in between.
-When applied regularly, microlearning ensures sustainable learning success because the brain retains information better when conveyed in small portions.
+Applied regularly, microlearning ensures lasting learning success because the brain stores information better when it is conveyed in small portions.

-With mobile learning, the learning process takes place directly on the smartphone or tablet.
+With mobile learning, the learning process takes place directly on a smartphone or tablet.

-This way, you can take knowledge anywhere - on the train, in the cafe, or on a business trip.
-Mobile learning makes learning flexible and practical for everyday use and is therefore an important part of modern training concepts.
+This way, you can take knowledge with you anywhere – on the train, to a café or on a business trip.
+Mobile learning makes learning flexible and suitable for everyday life and is therefore an important part of modern continuing education concepts.

 Learning works best through exchange.
-Social learning utilizes this: Participants comment on content, discuss in forums, or share their own experiences.
+Social learning uses exactly that: participants comment on content, discuss in forums or share their own experiences.

-This creates a vibrant learning culture where knowledge grows together - digitally, interactively, and motivating.
+This creates a lively learning culture in which knowledge grows together – digital, interactive and motivating.

 Why e-learning is becoming increasingly important

-The world of work is changing rapidly: new technologies, a shortage of skilled workers, and increasing demand for digital education make lifelong learning indispensable.
-Traditional seminars often reach their limits: high costs, long travel, and a lot of organization.
+The world of work is changing rapidly: new technologies, a shortage of skilled workers and a growing need for digital training make lifelong learning indispensable.
+Traditional seminars often reach their limits here: high costs, long travel, lots of organization.

 E-learning offers clear advantages here.
-Content can be quickly updated and delivered to many people simultaneously.
-Learners decide for themselves when and how they learn - without interrupting their daily work.
-Companies save costs, and knowledge remains up to date at all times.
+Content can be updated quickly and rolled out to many people at once.
+Learners decide for themselves when and how they learn – without interrupting everyday work.
+Companies save costs, and knowledge always stays up to date.

 Another plus: E-learning is more sustainable than analog training.
-No travel, no paper, no energy costs for rooms.
+No travel, no paper, no energy consumption for rooms.
 Those who learn digitally conserve resources and the environment.

-More on the subject: The Federal Ministry of Education and Research (BMBF) supports the German education system with a Digital Education Offensive.
+More on the topic: The Federal Ministry for Research, Technology and Space (BMBF) supports the German education system with a Digital Education Offensive.

-E-learning impresses with flexibility and measurable success.
-Especially for newcomers, a closer look at the most important advantages is worthwhile:
+E-learning convinces through flexibility and measurable success.
+Especially for beginners, it is worth taking a close look at the most important advantages:

 • Learning without time and location constraints

-You can learn whenever it fits - whether early in the morning, during the lunch break, or in the evening on the sofa.
-This finally makes continuing education practical for everyday life.
+You can learn whenever it suits you – whether early in the morning, during lunch break or in the evening on the sofa.
+This finally makes further education suitable for everyday life.

 • Individual learning pace

 Everyone learns differently.
-With e-learning, you can repeat, pause, or skip content - in a way that works best for you.
+With e-learning, you can repeat, pause or skip content – whichever works best for you.

 • Cost efficiency

-No travel costs, no room reservations, no printing.
+No travel costs, no room bookings, no printouts.
 Companies save time and money, and learners can focus on what matters: the content.

 • Easy updating

-New products, laws, or processes?
+New products, laws or processes?
 No problem.
-Content can be adjusted in minutes and made immediately available - without complicated logistics.
+Content can be adapted in minutes and made available immediately – without complicated logistics.

 • Sustainability

-Digital courses save resources, avoid business trips, and reduce CO₂ emissions.
-This is not only good for the environment but also for the company's image.
+Digital courses save resources, avoid business travel and reduce CO₂ emissions.
+That is not only good for the environment, but also for the company image.

 • Measurable learning success

-For e-learning to work, it requires more than just good content: Successful digital learning arises from a combination of didactics, motivation, and technology.
+For e-learning to work, more than good content is needed: Successful digital learning emerges from a combination of didactics, motivation and technology.

-Good courses are not a product of chance.
-They follow a red thread, build logically on each other, and activate learners with varied methods, such as videos, quizzes, or reflection tasks.
+Good courses are not a coincidence.
+They follow a clear structure, build logically on one another and engage learners with varied methods, for example through videos, quizzes or reflection tasks.

 2. Simple, intuitive platforms

 A good learning platform makes learning easy.
-Learners should be able to find their way around immediately, without training or manuals.
-When technology stays in the background, learning comes to the forefront, and that’s how it should be.
+Learners should find their way around immediately, without training or a manual.
+When technology stays in the background, learning moves to the foreground, and that is exactly how it should be.

 3. Motivation and support

-Digital learning processes also need human guidance.
-Course leaders can maintain motivation through feedback, discussions, or small challenges.
-Anyone who sees that someone else is learning or is interested in progress is more likely to stay engaged.
+Digital learning processes also need human support.
+Instructors can keep motivation high through feedback, discussions or small challenges.
+Anyone who notices that someone is learning along or is interested in progress is more likely to stay engaged.

 4. Clear learning objectives and success measurement

-No goal, no success.
-Defined learning goals help to structure content and make learning success measurable.
-This way, all parties involved know what has been achieved - and what is still missing.
+Without a goal, no success.
+Defined learning objectives help structure content and make learning success measurable.
+That way, all parties know what has been achieved – and what is still missing.

-E-learning is no longer a thing of the future, but is actively used in many areas for a long time.
-Companies, for example, use it to train new employees, educate about products, or conduct mandatory training digitally.
+E-learning is long no longer a vision of the future; it has already been actively used in many areas for quite some time.
+Companies use it, for example, to onboard new employees, train products or carry out mandatory instructions digitally.

-💡 How companies specifically structure digital employee training, provide content efficiently, and sustainably support learning processes, we detail in our article on digital employee training.
+💡 How companies structure digital employee training in concrete terms, provide content efficiently and support learning processes sustainably, we show in detail in our article on digital employee training.

-A face-to-face phase refers to the part of a training where learners and trainers meet in person, for example, for group exercises, discussions, or practical applications.
-When these phases are combined with online sections, it is referred to as blended learning.
+A face-to-face phase refers to the part of a training in which learners and trainers meet in person, for example for group exercises, discussions or practical applications.
+When these phases are combined with online sections, it is called Blended Learning.

-Academies and educational institutions also benefit: They can support learners flexibly, adapt courses, and award certificates automatically.
+Academies and educational institutions also benefit: They can support learners flexibly, adapt courses and automatically issue certificates.

-Even freelancers or coaches find e-learning exciting: they can prepare knowledge once and offer it repeatedly, regardless of location and time.
+Even freelancers or coaches find e-learning exciting: They can prepare knowledge once and offer it again and again, regardless of place and time.

-If you want to implement digital learning in your company or your academy, you don't need a complicated IT structure: With blink.it, you can intuitively design learning processes - from the first course to the certificate.
+If you want to implement digital learning in your company or academy, you do not need a complicated IT structure: With blink.it, you design learning processes intuitively – from the first course to the certificate.

-• Learners experience a clear structure, motivating content, and easy access, whether on a PC or smartphone.
+• Learners experience a clear structure, motivating content and an easy access, whether on PC or smartphone.

-• Course leaders always have an overview of progress, feedback, and communication - everything in one place, GDPR-compliant and secure on German servers.
+• Course leaders always keep track of progress, feedback and communication – all in one place, GDPR-compliant and secure on German servers.

-This makes digital learning not only technically feasible but truly effective and human.
+This makes digital learning not only technically possible, but truly effective and human.

-💡 What role a Learning Management System plays in the organization, management, and evaluation of e-learning and what functions are crucial, we explain in detail in our guide to the Learning Management System.
+💡 What role a learning management system plays in organizing, controlling and evaluating e-learning and which functions are crucial, we explain in detail in our guide to the learning management system.

 Conclusion

-💡 E-learning is the key to a modern learning culture because it combines flexibility, efficiency, and sustainable knowledge transfer, enabling learning exactly when it is needed.
+💡 E-learning is the key to a modern learning culture because it combines flexibility, efficiency and sustainable knowledge transfer and enables learning exactly when it is needed.

-E-learning is now more than an alternative to the traditional seminar room: it is rather the key to a modern learning culture.
-It combines flexibility, efficiency, and sustainability with the freedom to acquire knowledge precisely when it is needed.
+E-learning today is more than an alternative to the classic seminar room: It is much more the key to a modern learning culture.
+It combines flexibility, efficiency and sustainability with the freedom to acquire knowledge exactly when it is needed.

-Especially for those who are new to it, it will quickly become apparent: digital learning is not rocket science.
-With the right tools, clear goals, and a pinch of curiosity, continuing education becomes not only easier but truly exciting.
+Especially those who are new to it will quickly realize: Digital learning is not rocket science.
+With the right tools, clear goals and a pinch of curiosity, further education becomes not only easier, but really exciting.

-And that is precisely what makes e-learning so successful - for companies, trainers, and learners alike.
+And that is exactly what makes e-learning so successful – for companies, trainers and learners alike.

 Do you want to create microlearning courses but don't know how?
 Then get our "Ultimate Microlearning Guide for Online Courses" for free.